 Your dentist will clean and dry your tooth before placing an acidic gel on your teeth.
 This gel roughs up your tooth surface so a strong bond will form between your tooth and the sealant.

-After a few seconds, your dentist will rinse off the gel and dry your tooth once again before applying the sealant onto the grooves of your tooth.
+After a few seconds, your dentist will rinse off the gel and dry your tooth once again before applying the sealant to the grooves of your tooth.

 Your dentist will then use a special blue light to harden the sealant.